angelaLazar/oauth-tutorial/index.md

 ], debug=True)
 ```

 2. Now create the `Callback` class, after the `MainPage` class.
-In this we will need `def get(self):` method to handle the the GET request we will receive from GitHub which includes a `code` field and `scope` for the type of access.
+In this we will need a `def get(self):` method to handle the the GET request we will receive from GitHub which includes a `code` field and `scope` for the type of access.

    ```python
 class Callback(webapp2.RequestHandler):